jjoishi/SpringBoot/Tutorials/2. Spring Framework - Spring Fundamentals/README.md

          <img src="https://github.com/jjoishi/SpringBoot/blob/master/Tutorials/2.%20Spring%20Framework%20-%20Spring%20Fundamentals/images/2.%20java_spring_configuration/Prototype.PNG">

    **Auto-wiring** : Spring can automatically resolve the dependencies(beans) for the current bean by looking at its collection of bean.
-The collection of bean can that should be registtered is defined by scanning beans in a given component. `@ComponentScan` is used to define this.
+The collection of bean that should be registered is defined by scanning beans in a given component. `@ComponentScan` is used to define this.
 By default, beans are set to `No autowiring`.
-However, they can be allowed to search and link beans `ByName', 'ByInstanceType'.
+However, they can be allowed to search and link beans `ByName`, `ByInstanceType`.
 Beans can be autowired using the `@Autowired` annotation.

    In the following example, I set the function `setRepo` to `AutoWired`, and a log statement has been added to each of the constructors, and setter.

    <img src="https://github.com/jjoishi/SpringBoot/blob/master/Tutorials/2.%20Spring%20Framework%20-%20Spring%20Fundamentals/images/2.%20java_spring_configuration/AutowiredSpeakerServiceImpl.PNG">

-   AppConfig initialized the Bean using the default constructor, but without calling the setter explicityly.
+   AppConfig initialized the Bean using the default constructor, but without calling the setter explicitly.

    <img src="https://github.com/jjoishi/SpringBoot/blob/master/Tutorials/2.%20Spring%20Framework%20-%20Spring%20Fundamentals/images/2.%20java_spring_configuration/AutoWireAppConfig.PNG">

    Notice the output.
 Despite the setter not being hooked explicitly in AppConfig, it is called during speakerService bean creation.
-This was possible due to Auto-wiring.
+This is possible due to Auto-wiring.

    <img src="https://github.com/jjoishi/SpringBoot/blob/master/Tutorials/2.%20Spring%20Framework%20-%20Spring%20Fundamentals/images/2.%20java_spring_configuration/OutputAutowire.PNG">

-   ** Stereotype Annotations**: So far, we have only autowired one constructor injection in bean creation.
+   **Stereotype Annotations**: So far, we have only autowired one constructor injection in bean creation.
 Typically, a Spring project would have lot more beans, and having to fill up `AppConfig` class with the initialization of all objects to be autowired is a painful task.
 One can set auto-wiring at class level.
 To begin with, you will need to include the `@ComponentScan` annotation in AppConfig.
    ```
    @ComponentScan("com.jeevan"})
    ```